Louisville's Mack: 'Not a good look' going maskless in video - WTMJ

 The video was shot less than two weeks after a previous pause within the Louisville program.

-Earlier Saturday, Louisville was shellacked 99-54 at North Carolina in the Cardinals’ first game since Feb.
-1, a break caused by following COVID-19 protocols.
+The Cardinals lost 99-54 at North Carolina on Saturday in their first game since Feb.
+1, a break caused by COVID-19 protocols.
 Mack himself tested positive with mild symptoms and returned to practice last week.

 More AP college basketball: https://apnews.com/hub/College-basketball and https://twitter.com/AP_Top25